JossyMall/SaasPress/README.md

+# SaasPress Beta (0.2)
+* Several bug fixes
+# Note!
+This plugin is not ready for production.
+Use with caution!!
 # SaasPress Beta (0.1)
 Full-featured multi-tenancy for wordpress, turn any wordpress installation and plugin into a Saas product This software is still in the early phase of development.
 Your contributions will be appreciated.